The Website Owners Guide

-If you're a Purple Spider Web Design client, then I will have already taken care of the main coding aspects of SEO when initially developing your website, so these are tips that you should focus on.
+If you're a client of Purple Spider Web Design, then I will have already taken care of the main coding aspects of SEO when initially developing your website, so these are tips that you should focus on next.

 While many people may think Search Engine Optimisation is some kind of voodoo magic, the basics that a content manager needs to be aware of are actually quite straightforward.
 You may even be doing some of them already!

-SEO is all about making sure that the content on your web pages is easy for search engines to understand, so that they can figure out what your website is about.
+SEO is all about making sure that the content on your web pages is easy for search engines to understand so that they can figure out what your website/webpage is about.
 This then helps them rank it appropriately in search results when a user searches for a phrase that is relevant to your website.

 SEO is not about trying to cram as many keywords into your site as you can, or making changes to your website in order to try and trick or fool search engines into ranking your site higher for certain keywords.

-These were techniques commonly used in the past, however, search engines have now become pretty clever.
+These were techniques commonly used in the past, however, search engines have now become much more intelligent.
 They can detect when you are trying to trick them and may even penalise your site by giving it a lower search result ranking if it detects any funny business!